Japan Airlines to slash international flights by 64% as coronavirus dents demand

 The company added that only 26% of routes will be operational to East Asia, while routes to Americas and Europe are scheduled to operate at 51% and 27% of planned capacity.

-The reductions come amid a global clamor for Japan to postpone the Tokyo Olympics, the decision for which is expected in days, according to sources on Tuesday.
+The reductions come amid a global clamour for Japan to postpone the Tokyo Olympics, the decision for which is expected in days, according to sources on Tuesday.

 Japan Airlines earlier in the month said it will cut 1,468 flights on 60 domestic routes from March 20 to at least until March 28, citing a drop in demand due to cancellations and delays of sporting and cultural events.